kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - Checkpoint object is never picked up by a kubelet.
   - Detection: the `PodCheckpoint` stays with no `Ready` condition (or stuck at `CheckpointInProgress`) indefinitely, with no terminal status written.
-  - Mitigation: confirm the source Pod (`spec.sourcePodName`) is bound to a node, that node's kubelet has the `PodLevelCheckpointRestore` gate enabled, and the kubelet is watching `PodCheckpoint` objects (it requires `list`/`watch` on `podcheckpoints`).
+  - Mitigation: confirm the source Pod (`spec.sourcePod.name`) is bound to a node, that node's kubelet has the `PodLevelCheckpointRestore` gate enabled, and the kubelet is watching `PodCheckpoint` objects (it requires `list`/`watch` on `podcheckpoints`).
   - Diagnostics: the kubelet logs `Starting PodCheckpoint watch` at startup and a per-object